The London Wellness Guide

 To say fitness gurus James and Christiane Duigan have a cult following in London doesn't quite sum it up: People are dropping large sums of cash to join their beautiful Notting Hill gym, where circuit workouts include a mix of yoga, pilates, and ballet yielding modelesque physiques.
 Regardless of whether you're a member, you can enter the Duigan's "Clean and Lean" realm through the gym's own front of house deli.
 Here, oxygenated air pumps through the light-filled room and Açai bowls, green juices, smoothies, and the like come infused with Bodyism's own line of supplements.

 Having published two bestselling cookbooks, and made the spiralizer a household tool, it was only natural that sisters Jasmine and Melissa Hemsley would set their sites on opening up a café.
-Of course, it's not just any café: They're opening up in Selfridges in April in the department store's brand new Body Studio—a major part of the shop dedicated to wellness—and serving up their grain-, gluten-, and refined sugar-free food from morning till night.
-Expect flaxseed muffins and green juices, bone broths, chicory lattes, colorful, spiralized salads, and many other hits.
+Of course, it's not just any café: They've opened in the department store's brand new Body Studio—a major part of the shop dedicated to wellness—and serving up their grain-, gluten-, and refined sugar-free food from morning till night.
+Expect flaxseed muffins and green juices, bone broths, chicory lattes, colorful, spiralized salads, and many other Hemsley hits.

 This is a new-ish concept from two ingenious women who met at cooking school and came up with a healthy lunch delivery service.
 If you order on the day, there's one wholesome vegetarian salad available which you can then add protein to—chicken, salmon, or pulled pork—though if you order a couple of days in advance you get to pick from five variations.
 Regardless, the daily specials are great and feel like a hearty meal whether you go vegetarian or not.
 It's worth getting coworkers in on the deal, as prices are cheaper by the dozen and they'll expand the delivery radius for offices, too.